-Lesson 21: Functions: Songwriting with Parameters
+Lesson 14: Songwriting

-Unplugged | Function | Parameter
+Unplugged | Function

 One of the most magnificent structures in the computer science world is the function.
 Functions (sometimes called procedures) are mini programs that you can use over and over inside of your bigger program.
-This lesson will help students intuitively understand why combining chunks of code into functions is such a helpful practice, and how they can use those structures even when chunks of code are slightly different.
+This lesson will help students intuitively understand why combining chunks of code into functions can be such a helpful practice.

-Using functions helps simplify code and develops the student's ability to organize their program.
-Parameters will help the students customize their functions so that they can be used for patterns that are similar, though not identical.
-Students will quickly recognize that writing functions will make their long programs easier to read and easier to debug if something goes wrong.
+The use of functions helps simplify code and develop the student's ability to organize their program.
+Students will quickly recognize that writing functions can make their long programs easier to read and easier to debug if something goes wrong.